LaunchCodeEducation/web-fundamentals/studios/flicklist/1/README.md

 git pull origin studio1
 ```

-In Atom, open up the `flicklist-flask` folder, and then the `main.py` file.
+In Visual Studio Code, open up the `flicklist-flask` folder, and then the `main.py` file.
+From the project directory, you can do this by running `code .`.

 Notice that you have a couple of TODOs, noted by comments.
 Completing these will upgrade our app so that rather than displaying the same movie each time, instead it displays a random movie from a list.
 Here are some more details on what you need to do:

 1. If you have not already cloned our starter-code repository and created a Flask project as outlined in the Walkthrough [Project Setup](#project-setup) instructions, go and do that now.